 ▸ Not compatible with case covers for earlier generation model

 Keep exploring.
-Here are other posts about Kindle devices and services:
+Here are other lists and tips for modern book lovers: